llobato/docs/docs/other/install-gwms-factory.md

     root@host # service condor restart

-### Configuring HTCondor Privilege Separation
+#### Configuring HTCondor Privilege Separation

 Lastly, verify the settings in `/etc/condor/privsep_config`.
 By default, the values in this file should not need to be modified.
-However, if your user/group differs from *gfactory* / *gfactory*, or if you are operating a factory with multiple frontends, you will have to modify this file.
+However, if your user/group differs from *gfactory* / *gfactory*, or if you are operating a Factory with multiple frontends, you will have to modify this file.

-This file controls the HTCondor root switchboard, which allows the factory to change permissions of files, specifically the proxies and files passed to it by the frontends.
+This file controls the HTCondor root switchboard, which allows the Factory to change permissions of files, specifically the proxies and files passed to it by the frontends.